Extremal Dependence Concepts: Dependence as a set of rearrangements

-where $U_x$ are uniformly distributed on $[0,1]$ and independent for all (countable) discontinuity points $x$ of~$F_j$.
-In fact, instead of the distribution $F_j$, one uses in the proof above its \emph {distributional transform} as defined in \citet{lR09}: the value of $F_j$ is randomized over the length of the jumps. \end{pf*}
+where $U_x$ are uniformly distributed on $[0,1]$ and independent for all (countable) discontinuity points $x$ of $F_j$.
+In fact, instead of the distribution $F_j$, one uses in the proof above its \emph{distributional transform} as defined in~\citet{lR09}: the value of $F_j$ is randomized over the length of the jumps.

-\begin{remark} We make the following remarks about Theorem~\ref{pr:1}: \begin{longlist}[(iii)] \item[(i)] The representation in~\eqref{eqofpr:1} is equivalent to the one given in Theorem~5.1 in \citet{wW76} and Lemma~1 in \citet{lR83}.
-The proof of Lem\-ma~1 in \citet{lR83} refers the reader to Lemma~2.7 in \citet{wW76}, which is based on Theorem 2.12 in \citet{kP67}.
-The proof of \citet{wW76} uses similar arguments and is based on Sklar's theorem.
-It is shown in \citet{vR52} and \citet{kP67} that two Borel subsets of complete separable metric spaces are isomorphic if and only if they have the same cardinality.
-This allows for the identification of an isomorphism $\phi:[0,1]^d \to[0,1]$ as in the above proof.
-Apart from this last mentioned key result, the proof of Theorem~\ref {pr:1} presented here is self contained.

-\item[(ii)] A still different proof of Theorem~\ref{pr:1} using the language of copulas (see Definition~\ref{de:copula}) can be found in \citet{KMS08}, Theorem~3.1.
-As stressed in the latter reference, the set of $d$ rearrangements in~\eqref{eqofpr:1} is unique up to a rearrangement of $ \III$.
-In fact, \eqref{eqofpr:1} holds true even if $f_1,\ldots ,f_d$ are replaced by $f_1\circ\psi,\ldots,f_d \circ\psi$, where $\psi\rg\III$.
+\begin{remark} We make the following remarks about Theorem~\ref{pr:1}. \begin{enumerate}[(i)] \item The representation in~\eqref{eqofpr:1} is equivalent to the one given in Theorem~5.1 in~\citet{wW76} and Lemma~1 in~\citet{lR83}.
+The proof of Lemma~1 in~\citet{lR83} refers the reader to~Lemma 2.7 in~\citet{wW76}, which is based on Theorem 2.12 in~\citet{kP67}.
+The proof of~\citet{wW76} uses similar arguments and is based on Sklar's theorem.
+It is shown in~\citet{vR52} and~\citet{kP67} that two Borel subsets of complete separable metric spaces are isomorphic if and only if they have the same cardinality.
+This allows for the identification of an isomorphism $\phi:[0,1]^d \to [0,1]$ as in the above proof.
+Apart from this last mentioned key result, the proof of Theorem~\ref{pr:1} presented here is self contained. \item A still different proof of Theorem~\ref{pr:1} using the language of copulas (see Definition~\ref{de:copula}) can be found in \citet[Theorem~3.1]{KMS08}.
+As stressed in the latter reference, the set of $d$ rearrangements in~\eqref{eqofpr:1} is unique up to a rearrangement of $\, \Id$.
+In fact, \eqref{eqofpr:1} holds true even if $f_1,\dots,f_d$ are replaced by $f_1\circ \psi,\dots,f_d \circ \psi$, where $\psi \rg \Id$.

-\item[(iii)] The notation $C$ for the distribution of the vector $(F_1(X_1),\ldots,F_d(X_d))$ in the above proof is not unintended: $C$ is a \emph{copula} under the terminology introduced in Definition~\ref {de:copula} below.